bablr-lang/bablr-vm/README.md

 This project is inspired by the [cst](https://github.com/cst/cst) library, and is intended as a direct successor to [recast](https://github.com/benjamn/recast).
 Its long term goal is [integration](https://github.com/prettier/prettier/issues/12806) with [prettier](https://github.com/prettier/prettier) to achieve perfect printing of arbitrarily modified code in a single pass.

+## Architecture

+`cst-tokens` is designed so that the code should be easy to read and change.
+Take a look at the [architecture documentation](https://github.com/conartist6/cst-tokens/blob/trunk/ARCHITECTURE.md)!

 ## Status

 This project is a proof-of-concept.
 It works on a small subset of JS grammar, and expanding its grammar is not the highest priority until core architectural issues are resolved.
 For more reading, see [Issue #1 - I need help.](https://github.com/conartist6/cst-tokens/issues/1)